 Conclusions: Ten-year survival of children born with congenital anomalies in Western Europe during 2005-2014 was relatively high.
 Reliable information on long-term survival of children born with specific congenital anomalies is of major importance for parents of these children and for the health professionals involved in their care.

-Congenital anomalies (CAs) are a major cause of perinatal, neonatal and infant mortality in high-income countries including the USA and Western European countires.1-4 Their contribution to mortality in children under 5 years5,6 and in older children7 is also significant.
+Congenital anomalies (CAs) are a major cause of perinatal, neonatal and infant mortality in high-income countries, including the USA and Western European countires.1-4 Their contribution to mortality in children under 5 years5,6 and in older children7 is also significant.
 Evidence from a 15-year time trend analysis (2001-2015) of preventable child mortality in 34 members of the Organization for Economic Co-operation and Development, including the USA, Canada, Japan, Australia, New Zealand and Europe, showed that congenital heart defects (CHDs) were the second leading cause of mortality in infancy (<1 year), the leading cause of mortality in children aged 1-4 years and the third cause in older children (5-14 years old).8 Globally, following a reduction of child mortality due to communicable diseases, the relative contribution of CAs to child mortality is increasing.6,9,10 Despite the global decline in infant and child mortality,9,11 a large variation in child death rates exists between countries, including Western Europe.12 Due to considerable length and costs of long-term follow-up studies, there is less research on survival beyond the first year of life, particularly for rare types of CAs.
 To our knowledge, no studies from Western Europe summarizing and comparing survival of children with specific CAs aged beyond one year have been published.
 Given that the significantly increased mortality of children born with CAs compared to the general population is not restricted to infancy,13,14 this research is of major public health importance.

 This multicenter population-based linked cohort European study aimed to investigate the survival up to 10 years of age of children born with a major CA during 2005-2014 by linking data on live births from 13 EUROCAT (European network for the epidemiological surveillance of CAs15,16) registries to mortality data.
 This study was part of the EUROlinkCAT project that aimed to investigate the survival, morbidity and educational outcomes of European children born with major CAs by linking live births with CAs to electronic administrative, healthcare and education databases.17